Required Prerequisite Coursework

 Highly Recommended Prerequisite Coursework

 The following courses are highly recommended in preparation for admission to the professional program.
-Though not required for admission, these courses provide the applicant a broader background and enhance understanding of professional studies.
-Semester and quarter units are approximate based on courses that applicants normally take.
+Though not required for admission, these courses provide the applicant a broader background and enhanced understanding of professional studies.
+Semester and quarter units are approximate, based on courses that applicants normally take.

 Organic Chemistry (3 semester or 4 quarter units)